codependent/kafka-streams-shopping/README.md

 # kafka-streams-shopping
-Sample applications that showcase an event sourcing application using Kafka Streams
+Sample application that showcase an event sourcing application using Kafka Streams